dasmeta/terraform-aws-modules/modules/waf/README.md

 }
 ```

 ### Example 2 Simple example create waf for cloudfront.
-This example nor set roles and doesn't have cloudfront association.
+This example not set roles and doesn't have cloudfront association.
+You should use the web_acl_id property on the cloudfront_distribution instead.

 ```
 module "waf_cloudfront" {